liqd/adhocracy3/src/adhocracy.core/docs/instance_modelling_example.rst

 Example of Modelling a Simple Use-Case Using our Supergraph
 ===========================================================

+Superuser Father has an Instance.
+He adds an a participation project "Homestuff" to discuss proposals.
+He creates an proposal "dishwash table" and allows other users to access the proposal.

 A user Alice looks at an existing proposal.
 She states her disagreement with the proposal (using a "disagree" button).